CosminNechifor/IKHNAIE/doc/README.md

-# Circular economy on the blockchain
+# Circular economy on the Blockchain

 ## What motivates this project?